ddhar1/tweetkafkadp/readme.md

 ### Design Choices
-I chose to manage my own kafka cluster, and AWS EMR with spark structured streams to just get a chance to play around with these tecnologies.
-Ansible was helpful with installing Kafka on all the hosts programatically, restarting kafka cluster.
-Both terraform and ansible were helpful for documenting steps programatically for transparency, reproducibility.
+I chose to manage my own kafka cluster, and AWS EMR with spark structured streams to just get a chance to play around with these technologies.
+Ansible was helpful with installing Kafka on all the hosts programmatically, restarting kafka cluster.
+Both terraform and ansible were helpful for documenting steps programmatically for transparency, reproducibility.

 In a production environment, depending on how important this data is and what goals the team has, it may make more sense to *not* use self-managed kafka cluster, extra producer running manually/ec2 instance and even spark structured streaming.
 It's hard to maintain, and the large ec2 instances involved are costly per hour.
 I would probably choose just AWS Kinesis for this simple, low-streaming-rate application, with only one consumer.
 I would probably use lambda for processing the data.
 If I was using an CPU intensive ML model to classify the tweets, or needed more throughput, maybe an occasional batch processing job using EMR would be better.